PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 production-boundary behavior.
 Record unsafe behavior as strict xfails before correction.
 Keep conversion validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.

+## Concat/Mul/Transpose/Add bridge characterization: completed state

+The raw 394-line `_optimize_concat_mul_add_transpose_nhwc_bridge_chains` owner
+and both ordered production positions are unchanged.
+Its ordinary and legacy- consumer fixtures were moved from `test_tflite_builder_direct.py` into the focused `test_flatbuffer_direct_concat_mul_add_bridge_layout.py`, reducing the giant direct test by 211 lines while preserving and expanding the same public behavior.

+The focused contract covers ordinary static and dynamic-batch signatures, legacy-consumer and public-Concat-output compatibility adapters, two independent graph-order matches, second-call fixed point, four-dimensional and scalar Mul constants, shared-constant collision-safe cloning, zero-match no- prune behavior, Concat options/axis/provenance, nine existing arity/layout/ fan-out/public-output/constant rejection guards, statistics, and both nested recovery-sequence boundaries.

+Sixteen concrete problems are strict xfails:

+- the appended legacy adapter is later than its existing consumer, violating topological order;
+- five missing/rank-three/short-signature retained metadata cases still rewrite;
+- public-input and variable Mul constants rotate in place, and a public constant output is not cloned;
+- ordinary and legacy per-axis quantized tensors retain QDIM 1 after moving to NHWC instead of remapping to QDIM 3;
+- the fixed adapter-permutation name overwrites a public input rather than allocating a private collision-safe constant;
+- malformed legacy metadata raises only after Mul-constant mutation;
+- a duplicate post producer, reverse post/Add order, and a produced internal tensor also declared as a public input are not rejected.

+Validation completed as follows:

+- focused characterization: `18 passed, 16 xfailed in 0.75s`;
+- focused characterization plus ordered architecture suite:
+  `266 passed, 16 xfailed in 20.88s`;
+- broad direct/architecture collection: `1005 passed, 16 xfailed, 6 failed in
+  172.21s`; four failures require the absent TensorFlow extra, one requires a compatible PyTorch binary, and one is an independently failing unchanged SiNet helper expectation that also fails alone;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.42s`;
+- targeted Ruff for the new focused module, Python compilation, and whitespace
+  checks: passed.
+The giant direct test retains ten unrelated pre-existing unused-import findings after removal of this owner's import.

+No model conversion was run.
+Production source, public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, correct the raw owner transactionally before extracting it.
+Build one indexed, graph-order candidate plan that validates unique producers, strict operator order, public boundaries, complete rank-four shape/signature metadata, constant ownership, and quantization.
+Precompute Mul-constant update or clone, QDIM remaps, canonical Concat metadata/name, adapter-permutation reuse or private clone, all setters/removals, and the adapter insertion index before mutation.
+Insert the adapter before its first legacy consumer, turn all 16 strict xfails green, preserve the 18 existing cases and both production boundaries, validate sequentially, commit and push, and do not create a pull request.